Please Just Text Me: Against Fancy Wedding Invitations

 Everyone has baseline decent taste these days, which makes it hard for shitheads like me to stand out.
 Thanks in large part to social media, collective aesthetic acceptability seems to evolve and disseminate and then trickle down in a matter of weeks.
 Have you wandered glassy-eyed around the home section of a Target lately?
 Everything is is $29 and everything is FINE.
 Post-Pinterest there’s really no excuse to have anything in your life, much less your wedding, that isn’t cute.
 Go to one of those custom-Christmas-card websites, pore over surprisingly inoffensive template options, upload your text into the template, and boom, you’re fine.
 Feeling flush?
 Enterprising women with Wacom tablets on Etsy will draw both of you and your dog.

 And even if you do perfectly capture the taste and personality and exceptionalism of your relationship, a wedding invitation will always be inherently embarrassing to me.
 The idea of asking people I love for something they might not be able to say yes to makes me cringe.
-Weddings so try-hard, so sincere and vulnerable; wedding invitations so open to judgment.
+Weddings are so try-hard, so sincere and vulnerable; wedding invitations so open to judgment.
 “Please come watch us take a giant leap of faith and also kiss, PS here are some housewares we picked out on the internet for you to buy us.”
 (Is there anything more disarmingly revelatory than the wedding registry of someone you don’t know that well?)

 The persistent tradition of sending wedding invitations — a big, nerve-wracking ask filled with intolerable aesthetic pressure — would be less baffling were it not for one thing: they don’t work.
 What is easier to ignore than a piece of fancy card stock, sent through the mail?
 My favorite cousin got married a few weeks ago and I missed it.
 I had a lot of legitimate excuses (we’d just done an overseas move, I had a huge deadline, we had no more room on our credit card), but I swear that if she’d invited me over Gchat I wouldn’t have been able to say no.